CalebNB/Project-3/README.md

 run test_hello_world

-Phase 2 is to build a machine learning neuron.

-THis spot is reserved for more description on Phase 2
+Phase 2 BUILD A MACHINE LEARNING NEURON

+The neuron.py is a neural net that teaches itself to identify if a person will get accepted to a certain university based on three criteria
+1. Did they score high enough on the SAT
+2. Does the family have a ceratin wealth
+3. Did they maintain a high enough GPA in high school

+3.